Conflicts of InterestHuman Subjects Research

 Collaborating InvestigatorNon-WashU person, NOT on site, collaborating with WashU researchers on specific projects and having a direct role in WashU research, or is a sub recipient on a WashU research project.

-May have an appointment at another academic institution or entity.
+May have an appointment or affiliation at another academic institution or entity.

 Non-appointee packet is required to be completed.